Anxiety and depression are the most common mental health conditions in Australia.

 NewAccess is a personal mental health coaching service to improve access to Low Intensity CBT (Cognitive Behavioural Therapy) for people with mild to moderate depression and/or anxiety.

-Anyone aged 18 years and over can access the service and you do not need a GP referral.
+Anyone aged 12 years and above (with parental consent where indicated) can access the service and you do not need a GP referral.
 Local coaches are trained to guide people through complex issues and set practical goals to manage ongoing mental health and wellbeing.

 Key features of NewAccess